rachelb36/horiseon_home/README.md

 - Modified <title> to be descriptive for SEO and accessibility
 - Added <alt> tag to all images for accessibility

 - Take the provided codebase and refactor it to make it accessible.
-Don't forget the cardinal rule when working with someone elses code: "Always leave the code you are editing a little cleaner than you found it"
+Don't forget the cardinal rule when working with someone else's code: "Always leave the code you are editing a little cleaner than you found it"

 ## Installation